cloudmesh/cloudmesh-openapi/paper/_index.md

 ### 3.2 Utilizing Pickle as an alternative to MongoDB for "out-of-the-box" functionality

+Currently, the installation and setup of cloudmesh openapi involves the installation of MongoDB and the configuration of mongo variables.
+This is documented [here.](https://github.com/cloudmesh/cloudmesh-openapi#installation)

+There have been serveral recent cloudmesh projects involving Raspberry Pis.
+Unfortunately, the minimum version of MongoDB required for openapi is not available to the Raspberry Pi.
+Thus cloudmesh-openapi is not available to Pi users with MongoDB.

+In an effort to provide this software to all those that are interested regardless of OS/machine, we have added a new default storage mechanism that functions "out-of-the-box" with cloudmesh-openapi.
+This storage mechanism is implemented with python's native Pickle at the heart.
+All interfaces associated with MongoDB interactions have been extended to support switching to PickleDB.
+Thus, this addition is backwards compatible with previous versions of cloudmesh-openapi and requires little changes in the existing code base to support.
+Since Pickle is native to python, it is supported on any platform running python.

+It is important to note that there are essentially no security mechanisms with Pickle.
+We provide this option for users to test their APIs on different machines with little to no setup, but we do not recommend its usage in a production server.

+See [Appendix A.6](#a6-switching-between-pickledb-and-mongodb) to see how to switch between DB protocols.

 ## 4. Benchmarks

 ### 4.1.
 Algorithms and Datasets